1901 Auckland City mayoral election

+The 1901 Auckland City mayoral election was a local election held on 24 April in Auckland, New Zealand, as part of that year's city council election and nation-wide local elections.
+Voters elected the mayor of Auckland for a one year term.
+In person voting and the first-past-the-post voting system were used.

-The 1901 Auckland City mayoral election was part of the New Zealand local elections held that same year.
-Elections were held for the Mayor of Auckland on 24 April 1901.
-The previous mayor, David Goldie, was held in high regard by both the city councillors and the voters but he did not contest the poll; as a temperance advocate, he did not want to toast the Duke and Duchess of Cornwall and York who were to visit in June 1901 with alcohol.
-John Logan Campbell, who had become regarded as the Father of Auckland, was asked to represent the city.
-Campbell agreed on the proviso that he would only take on representative functions, with most mayoral tasks taken on by a deputy, and resign after the royal visit.
-Against general expectation, the mayoralty was contested by a brewer—Daniel Arkell—who had never held any public roles.
+The incumbent mayor, David Goldie, was held in high regard by both the city councillors and the voters but he did not contest the poll; as a temperance advocate, he did not want to toast the Duke and Duchess of Cornwall and York who were to visit in June 1901.

+John Logan Campbell, who had become regarded as the "Father of Auckland", was asked to represent the city.
+Campbell agreed on the condition that he would only take on representative functions, with most mayoral tasks taken on by a deputy, and that he would resign after the royal visit.
+It was expected no one would contest the election against Campbell, but brewer Daniel Arkell (who had never held any public roles) did so.

 Campbell won the election with nearly 80% of the votes, with senior city councillor Alfred Kidd deputising for him.
 Upon Campbell's resignation in July 1901, Kidd was elected the next mayor by his fellow city councillors.